 anxiety therapy

-Anxiety therapy is often complex and involves several approaches.
+Treating anxiety symptoms is often complex and involves several approaches.

 One of the most fascinating explanations I’ve heard comes from Dr. J. Shedler, who compared anxiety and depression to fever.
-“Anxiety and depression are a psychological equivalent to fever as they represent nonspecific reactions stemming from a broad spectrum of underlying conditions”.
-Therefore, while focusing on easing distressing anxiety symptoms like feeling constantly on edge or prone to agitation, restlessness or irritability, it is crucial to address the root causes of these reactions.
+“Anxiety and depression are a psychological equivalent to fever as they represent nonspecific reactions which stem from a broad spectrum of underlying conditions”.
+Therefore, while focusing on easing anxiety symptoms like feeling constantly on edge or prone to agitation, restlessness or irritability, it is crucial to address the root causes of these reactions.

 What is Anxiety?

 Anxiety is a primary emotion that has long been considered an adaptive resource for danger and threats.
 Charles Darwin maintained that reactions to fear are essentially the product of natural selection.
 Sigmund Freud saw fear and anxiety as aversive and universally experienced emotions distinct from other negative emotions.
 He argued that a certain degree of anxiety is normal.
 However, traumatic experiences, repressed memories, emotions and poor coping skills give rise to neuroses (pathological anxiety or worry).
-From the cognitive-behavioural perspective, anxiety is seen as the tendency to overestimate a potential danger.
+From the cognitive behaviour perspective, anxiety is seen as the tendency to overestimate a potential danger.

 Epidemiologists and anthropologists have since confirmed the commonness of anxiety as a human experience.
 Although people from all cultural backgrounds have been seen to experience anxiety, there are huge individual differences in the strength of the anxiety response and in the circumstances in which certain stimuli can induce anxiety.